Nelson Bornier

 Nelson Bornier (January 14, 1950 – April 11, 2021) was a Brazilian lawyer and politician.
 He served as a federal deputy for the Rio de Janeiro for five terms and was the only mayor elected three times in Nova Iguaçu.
 In 2016 Bornier was a candidate for re-election to the mayor for the A Mudança Vai Continue coalition, which brought together eighteen parties.

 Early life

-Born on January 14, 1950, in Nova Iguaçu, State of Rio de Janeiro, he was son of serester Nelson Nunes and Dalva Bornier.
+Born on January 14, 1950, in Nova Iguaçu, State of Rio de Janeiro, he was son of seresteiro Nelson Nunes and Dalva Bornier.

 Bornier grew up in the K11 neighborhood of Nova Iguaçu, with his sisters Rosa Maria, Maria Luiza and their parents.
 At the age of 12, he began working as a clerk in the Rene Granado Office and before graduating in law, in 1977, he opened an accounting office with his sister Rosa, providing services to the main companies in the city, such as Compactor and Grande Rio.
 He received a degree in Law from the Faculty of Valença in Rio de Janeiro.